donutrj/verdigris/quartz/content/Rules/Recovery.md

 ## Amputated Parts
 Many of the more severe Critical Wounds result in the loss of a body part, such as fingers, hands, feet, or even a whole leg!
 Should a character suffer more than one severed body part, it is probably time to start looking for an appropriate replacement to mitigate any possible penalties.

-Whenever you suffer a Critical Wound marked Amputation (difficulty), you must pass a Withstand or Panic Save (the difficulty is marked in the brackets) or gain a Prone Condition.
+Whenever you suffer a Critical Wound marked Amputation (difficulty), you must pass either a Withstand or Panic Save (the difficulty is marked in the brackets) or gain a Prone Condition.
 Failure by two or more, you also gain a Stunned Condition; or Unconscious Condition if failed by four or more.
 ### Arm
 Use the rules for lost hand, but you cannot strap a shield to the arm since you don’t have one.
 ### Ear